clgzb9610/planets-wekazaji/README.md

 Please see [Phaser Example website](https://phaser.io/examples) to learn how Phaser works.
 Also check out [Phaser 2.6.2 Documentation](https://phaser.io/docs/2.6.2/index).

+## Deployment Process

+When working on the game, all changes should be pushed to the `master` branch.
+The link to play the game references the `gh-pages` branch.
+To merge changes from the `master` branch to the `gh-pages` branch, follow this process:
+1. `cd` to the project directory on your computer
+2. Check out the `gh-pages` branch using the command `git checkout gh-pages`
+3. Make sure you have no uncommitted changes by running the command `git status`, and make sure you have the most recent version of the branch using `git pull`
+4. Once everything is ready to go, run the command `git merge master` to merge all of the changes from the `master` branch into the `gh-pages` branch.
+5. Now you can move back into the `master` branch with `git checkout master`
+6. Run the command `yarn` to reinstall the Phaser library in your local directory (moving from `gh-pages` back to `master` will delete the Phaser directory, since it is not in the `master` branch)

 ## Built With

 * [Phaser](https://phaser.io/) - HTML5 game framework with [Box2D plugin](https://phaser.io/shop/plugins/box2d).